-- 6.29.
-This sanction allows for a wide range of orders to be imposed by panels in relation to a respondent's practising certificate.
-Such orders are not limited to direct issues related to practice but cover "matters [panels] may consider appropriate for the purpose of protecting the public and/or preventing a repetition of the conduct in question" (see E224.4 of the BSB Handbook). - 6.30.
-Conditions on a practising certificate overlap with other sanctions and also cover: - a. limiting the scope of the respondent's practice (including following a period of suspension); - b. requiring that the respondent undergo further training as the panel sees fit; and - c. prohibiting the respondent from accepting or carrying our public access instructions. - 6.31.
-Ordering conditions on a practising certificate is a serious sanction as technically it prevents the respondent practising unless they comply with the conditions.
-However, it is a very flexible public protection sanction that can be used to impose conditions as a stand-alone sanction, combine conditions with other sanctions or impose them at the expiration of another sanction.

-- 6.32.
-Panels should always consider whether the risk posed by the proved misconduct warrants some form of condition based on an assessment of the risk the respondent presents.
-Technically there is no limit or limit on the conditions that can be imposed on a practising certificate via an order by a Tribunal as long the conditions are in accordance with the provisions of the regulations set out above and can be justified under them.
+- 6.29 This sanction allows for a wide range of orders to be imposed by panels in relation to a respondent's practising certificate.
+Such orders are not limited to direct issues related to practice but cover "matters [panels] may consider appropriate for the purpose of protecting the public and/or preventing a repetition of the conduct in question" (see E224.4 of the BSB Handbook). - 6.30 Conditions on a practising certificate overlap with other sanctions and also cover: - a.
+Limiting the scope of the respondent's practice (including following a period of suspension) - b.
+Requiring that the respondent undergo further training as the panel sees fit; and - c.
+Prohibiting the respondent from accepting or carrying out public access instructions. - 6.31 Ordering conditions on a practising certificate is a serious sanction as technically it prevents the respondent practising unless they comply with the conditions.
+However, it is a very flexible public protection sanction that can be used to impose conditions as a stand-alone sanction, combine conditions with other sanctions or impose them at the expiration of another sanction. - 6.32 Panels should always consider whether the risk posed by the proved misconduct warrants some form of condition based on an assessment of the risk the respondent presents.
+Technically there is no limit on the conditions that can be imposed on a practising certificate via an order by a Tribunal as long the conditions are in accordance with the provisions of the regulations set out above and can be justified under them.
 However, panels should be mindful of the practical implications for both the respondent and the BSB in setting any conditions.
-They need to be specific and capable of being monitored for compliance by the BSB without undue resource implications, whether staff or financial. - 6.33.
-Conditions on practising certificates may be particularly effective in relation to misconduct of a sexual nature and other forms of misconduct that may require the respondent to address the reasons for their behaviour or gain greater insight.
+They need to be specific, capable of being implemented and also capable of being monitored for compliance by the BSB without undue resource implications, whether staff or financial. - 6.33 Conditions on practising certificates may be particularly effective in relation to misconduct of a sexual nature and other forms of misconduct that may require the respondent to address the reasons for their behaviour or gain greater insight.
+Panels should also consider the nature of the work undertaken by the respondent and their level of contact with vulnerable people.
+It is open to Panels to impose a condition that the respondent does not act as a pupil supervisor for a defined period.
 A period of suspension might be appropriately combined with conditions to ensure that when the respondent returns to practice issues of concern have been addressed or will be addressed before they can practise.
 It should be noted that once a suspension is concluded, the BSB currently has no power to refuse to grant a practising certificate if a respondent is entitled to one and pays the stipulated fee.
 However, once a practising certificate is granted, any conditions imposed by a Tribunal following a suspension will come into operation and prevent the barrister practising until the conditions are met.